datasciencecampus/pygrams/docs/tech-report.md

 ## Term Frequency - Inverse Document Frequency (TF-IDF)
-//T: Nice section.
-Only need to stretch that TF-IDF is a sparse matrix(mostly zeros)[Ian - suggest knocking a few values out of the matrix to make it sparse - only a few zeros in it at the moment].
-In the example shown as dense.
-Also, tf is the un-normalized term frequency.
-So if a word appears 5 times in a 200 word doc, tf=5.
-There is normalization on top of this to address doc size, we use l2 in our code.
-[Ian - l2 is mentioned later in the section - so just needs to be clear its unnormalised initially?] look here for example : http://datameetsmedia.com/bag-of-words-tf-idf-explained/

 pyGrams uses a process called Term Frequency - Inverse Document Frequency or **TF-IDF** for short to convert text into numerical form.
 TF-IDF is a widely used technique to retrieve key words (or in our case, terms) from a corpus.
 The output of TF-IDF is a sparse matrix whose columns represent a dictionary of phrases and rows represent each document of the corpus.
 TF-IDF can be calculated by the following equation: